 The Bonds shall be payable from unlimited ad valorem taxes to be levied on all taxable property within the City.
 For the prompt payment of the principal of, premium, if any, and interest on the Bonds, the full faith and credit of the City are hereby irrevocably pledged.
-The Bonds shall be additionally payable from but not secured by a pledge of the revenues to be derived from the operation of the solid waste system.
+That portion of the Bonds that finances or refinances improvements to the City's water and sewer system shall be additionally payable from but not secured by a pledge of the City's pledge of the revenues to be derived from the operation of such water and sewer system.